kailash-manasarovar/statement/docs/timeline/2021/october.md

 - I had created an excellent presentation about technical docs strategy and showed her at one of these meetings.
 - She stole it from me and gave the presentation herself!
 - Then she and Byron told me she had done so!
-- I feel really really unlucky.
+- I felt really really unlucky.
 - I found myself in an impossible situation, right from the start, which I responded to in a rational and self-assertive way.
 - I'm then bullied by the wider team, apparently for my response to the tantruming Frenchman.
 - I'm then ignored completely by all the teams I'm working for - I take a side contract with another firm for about four months so that I don't go mad with boredom.